Volkswagen Westfalia Camper: Awnings and side tents

 The stripes are about four inches wide.
-The tent itself is about four feet wide by three feet deep, and inside headroom is well over six feet.
+The tent itself is about four feet wide by three feet deep, and the inside headroom is well over six feet.
 A long white zipper runs up the middle of the front, while the back is open and contoured to fit the bus.
-The frame consists of four metal poles which fit into pockets inside the top of the tent and lock together to form a square.
+The frame consists of four metal poles that fit into pockets inside the top of the tent and lock together to form a square.
 Legs on two of the poles fit into brackets which were bolted to the camper's roof.
-Two additional poles dogleg into the top frame and have small chain-hooks to hold the doors open.
+Two additional poles dogleg into the top frame and have small chain hooks to hold the doors open.
 The lower ends of these poles fit into holes in the jack supports.
 Rubber grommets help protect the paint on the doors and the jack points.
 The lower edge of the tent is secured to the ground with about a dozen metal stakes.
 Each stake is about six inches long and is formed from hardened 1/4" rods with a loop at one end.
 Two storage bags made of (usually matching) canvas with leather straps are supplied for the tent and poles.

 The large tent, probably a revision of the SO-22 awning model, has also been called the "privy tent" because most models seen today have a bathroom in the rear side wall.
-This is a zippered, metre-square room that sticks out toward the back, and is held up by telescoping poles and guy ropes.
+This is a zippered, metre-square room that sticks out toward the back and is held up by telescoping poles and guy ropes.
 Open grommets are placed near the top for ventilation.